 Galen Trail was quoted extensively in an article written by Matthew Coller in Venues Today: "Seattle Arena Faces Uphill Climb Despite City, County Approval."

 Kim, Y. K., Trail, G. T., & Magnusen, M. J. (2013).
 Transition from motivation to behavior: Examining the moderating role of identification on the relationship between motives and attendance.
 International Journal of Sport Marketing and Sponsorship, 14, 190-211.

-Abstract: In sports consumer behaviour literature only a small amount of variance in attendance is explained by motives.
+Abstract: In sports consumer behavior literature only a small amount of variance in attendance is explained by motives.

 One possible explanation for this is the existence of a third factor which moderates this relationship between the motives and attendance.
 Individuals who strongly identify with a sports team demonstrate distinctly different behavioural patterns from weakly identified individuals.
 Identification may, therefore, serve as a moderator.

 Accordingly, two hypotheses are generated: (a) the relationship between motives and attendance intention ranges from weak to moderate; and (b) the overarching construct of Identification (Team Identification) moderates the influence of motives on attendance intention.
 Participants were 207 United States of America (USA) National Collegiate Athletic Association (NCAA) Division 1A student-subjects.
 Instrumentation includes measures of motivation, points of attachment and attendance intention.

 Through hierarchical Confirmatory Factor Analysis, regression analyses and latent variable scores approach, the results largely support both hypotheses.

 Shapiro, S., Ridinger, L., & Trail, G. T. (2013).
 An analysis of multiple spectator consumption behaviors, identification, and future behavioral intentions within the context of a new college football program.
 Journal of Sport Management, 27, 130-145.